Kalmyks: Torghut exodus

 Approximately five-sixths of the Torghut followed Ubashi Khan.
 Most of the Khoshut, Choros, and Khoid also accompanied the Torghut on their journey to Dzungaria.
 The Dörbet Oirat, in contrast, elected not to go at all.

-Catherine the Great asked the Russian army, Bashkirs, and Kazakh Khanate to stop all migrants.
-Beset by Kazakh raids, thirst and starvation, approximately 85,000 Kalmyks died on their way to Dzungaria.
+Catherine the Great ordered the Russian army, the Bashkirs, and the Kazakhs to stop all the migrants.
+Suffering from thirst, hunger, and raids by Kazakhs and Kyrgyz, about 85,000 Kalmyks perished on the way to Dzungaria.
 After failing to stop the flight, Catherine abolished the Kalmyk Khanate, transferring all governmental powers to the governor of Astrakhan.
 The title of Khan was abolished.
 The highest native governing office remaining was the Vice-Khan, who also was recognized by the government as the highest ranking Kalmyk prince.
 By appointing the Vice-Khan, the Russian Empire was now permanently the decisive force in Kalmyk government and affairs.

 After seven months of travel, only one-third (66,073) of the original group reached Balkhash Lake, the western border of Qing China.
 This migration became the topic of The Revolt of the Tartars, by Thomas De Quincey.

 The Qing shifted the Kalmyks to five different areas to prevent their revolt and influential leaders of the Kalmyks soon died.
 The migrant Kalmyks became known as Torghut in Qing China.
 The Torghut were coerced by the Qing into giving up their nomadic lifestyle and to take up sedentary agriculture instead as part of a deliberate policy by the Qing to enfeeble them.